-COMMODITIES: Gold's confirmed breakout has a near-term upside target at \$2291, and a bigger measured move to somewhere north of \$2400.
-The newest weekly bearish Propulsion Momentum level moved up to \$2123.
+COMMODITIES: Gold's confirmed breakout this week reached its near-term upside target at \$2291, and a bigger measured move to somewhere north of \$2400.
+The newest weekly bearish Propulsion Momentum level moved up to \$2209.
 Stay above there and the bull case persists.

-WTI Crude has a nice rounded bottom in place since late '23, and is setting up for a potentially bigger bullish cup and handle pattern if it can break above the labeled Target Zone (and stay above it).
+WTI Crude has a nice rounded bottom in place since late '23, and is setting up for a potentially bigger bullish cup and handle pattern if it can break above the labeled Target Zone in neon green (and then stay above it).
+The upside momentum continues on the weekly chart.
+(And yesterday's news, as well as a possible Iran retaliation against Israeli targets and/or the West, keeps this bid for.)